 - 1. Close the NIKA2 cryostat window with the dedicated metal disk.
 Take care to close it well, without letting access to the light: any incoming light arriving from the cabin can introduce a signal and pollute your traces, in some cases introducing artefacts in the noise spectra that might look like a PT issue! - 2.
 Make sure that the KIDs are well tuned.
 Then, if the 'autotuning' option of Camadia is active, turn it off. - 3.
-Now prepare a series of windows on the portable black Mac that is always kept in the cabin.
-You have to: - Open a VNC window on the Mac12: 'open vnc://192.168.1.12'.
-Note that it is likely to be already open. - On this window, you should find the cryostat interface.
-Up on the left, where it says '6: level attente', click and choose '0: manual'. - Look for the window called T4Kplate reading the temperature of the NIKA2 4K plate.
-Put it in some place of the screen where it will be visible: this temperature will be the first indicator telling you if you're are going in the good direction (T4Kplate increases) or in the bad one (T4Kplate decreases) - Always on the window connected to the Mac12, launch the Camadia 'trace' program and open a 'tracetout'.
+Now prepare a series of windows on a portable that you will bring to the cabin (a laptop Dell is available at IRAM, with an icon on the desktop from which you can acces a VNC client program).
+You have to: - Open a VNC window on the Mac12: the connection info are already recorded in the Dall laptop.
+For info, the address is 192.168.1.12. - On this window, you should find the cryostat interface.
+Up on the left, where it says '6 : level attente', click and choose '0 : manual'. - If you want to adjust the PT2 position, look for the window called T4Kplate reading the temperature of the NIKA2 4K plate.
+Put it in some place of the screen where it will be visible: for the PT2, this temperature will be the first indicator telling you if you're are going in the good direction (T4Kplate increases) or in the bad one (T4Kplate decreases).
+If you are working on PT1, there will be no noticeable temperature effect, and you will have to rely only on the noise traces (see below). - Always on the window connected to the Mac12, launch the Camadia 'trace' program and open a 'tracetout'.
 Click on 'detection' and 'legende'.
 Then choose, on the left, for the Y variable, one of the first 4 amc (A-D), then 'RFdIdQ' and 'array2' (array 2 is in fact the most sensitive one so the vibrations on it are more evident).
 Just below to where it says 'deglitch' write '-1' and enter (this resets the KID traces to 0, making it easier to see if they have moved around a lot), then 'efface' to clear the graph.
 Now, double click on Yaxis and Xaxis to autoscale. - Put this window in a well visible position.
 By pressing 's', then clicking on the beginning of the desired time span and then on the end of it, you'll get the noise spectra of the detectors over the selected span.
-This is the fundamental information that will tell you if the noise is good or if there still is an excess contribution due to the PT - With the 2 windows 'T4Kplate' and 'tracetout array2' well visible, you have the tools to get a feedback on what you are doing.
+This is the fundamental information that will tell you if the noise is good or if there still is an excess contribution due to the PT

+• With the 2 windows 'T4Kplate' and 'tracetout array2' well visible, you have the tools to get a feedback on what you are doing.

 Ok, now you are ready to go and can proceed to the following step, that is playing with the screws and try to get rid of the excess noise.
-To do this:
+Again, bear in mind the difference between the two PTs: